noelreissig/web-server-practice/README.md

 # web-server-practice
 web server practice, week 8, appacademy

-This exercise was intended to solve routing with any backend framework such as Express.
+This exercise was intended to solve routing without any backend framework such as Express.

 - run node server.js
 - you will have your server loading in port 8080